-In the early 2000s, I would have been the dollar store, Paris Hilton, if it had been offered to me.
+In the early 2000s, I would have been the dollar store, Paris Hilton, if it had been offered to me anyway.
 I had the low rider jeans, the silk scarf tee-shirt, and my knock-off Jessica Simpson lip gloss like a true tart.
 As tacky as those things are now, at the time the expense of it added up, especially for someone who was starting out.
-In that era shopping sprees and the "greed is good" mentality was as popular as spray tans and glitter hair spray.
+In that era shopping sprees and the "greed is good" mentality was as popular as spray tans and glitter eyeliner.
 The question is do these things take you anywhere meaningful?
 Does being at the height of the latest trends make you any better of a person or elevate your societal position?
 And what of the people who did make it to the top?
-Were the people who were the envy of all who knew of them happier for it?
+Were the people who were the envy of all who knew them happier for it?
 In this post, let's examine the fictional version of being a trendsetter and the nonfiction example of the Hope Diamond owners and what became of them.
 Of course, this is a biased opinion, as I already lived this trope and found that outside of the tool that monetary means serve to aid in personal goals, it has little other purpose and should be treated as a drug to avoid a false sense of security.

 Between me and the world, what relatable literary circumstance has stood the test of time as valid to back my theory?
 Maybe it's the Christmas-loving spirit in me from my many years on the east coast, but the book Little Women, specifically Amy's Valley of Humiliation (Chapter Seven) springs to my mind.
 A quick refresher is that in the story Amy, the youngest and most superficial of the March family gets in over her head at school with some frivolous clout chasing by using limes as a status symbol amongst her peers, who are all partaking of the trend themselves.
 Upon learning of Amy's predicament, Meg bails her out to ensure her debts are paid.
 The end result is that Amy's limes were not tolerated well by her haters and Meg's money went to waste.
 Ultimately the limes were representative of superfluous purchases and wearing your wealth culture, both of which have a volatile return on investment as we see in Amy's situation.